 News from the Nurse

-If your child shows any symptoms of illness: temperature over 100Ëš, flu-like symptoms, vomiting or GI issues, sore throat that interferes with swallowing, ear pain, colored eye drainage, suspicious or draining rash.
+temperature over 100F, flu-like symptoms, vomiting or GI issues, sore throat that interferes with swallowing, ear pain, colored eye drainage, suspicious or draining rash.
 Please keep him/her home.
 A child who is sick will not be able to perform well in school.
 Notify your health care provider if there is no improvement.